ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### decision tree

-A theoretical construct for modeling the behavior of algorithms.
+A theoretical construct for modeling the behaviour of algorithms.
-Each point at which the algorithm makes a decision (such as an if statement) is modeled by a branch in the tree that represents the algorithms behavior.
+Each point at which the algorithm makes a decision (such as an if statement) is modeled by a branch in the tree that represents the algorithms behaviour.
 Decision trees can be used in [lower bounds proofs](#lower-bounds-proof){.term}, such as the proof that sorting requires
 $\Omega(n \log n)$ comparisons in the [worst case]{.term}.